achille-martin/pyqt-crom/doc/features/pyqt5_features.md

 QtBluetooth classes are used in this basic example of Bluetooth communications from a PyQt app.
 To run the example Bluetooth app, use:

 ```
 cd $PYQT_CROM_DIR/examples/network
 python3 pyqt5_app_with_bluetooth.py
 ```

+:bulb: _If you encounter issues with Bluetooth, please refer to the [Bluetooth troubleshooting](../troubleshooting/commong_issues.md#virtual-machine-bluetooth)._

 The example Bluetooth app provides the following experience:
 - A window appears on the screen with 2 buttons: Search for Bluetooth devices and EXIT